Recent Blog Articles

 - polyols, including sorbitol and mannitol (in some fruits, vegetables, artificial sweeteners).

-The low-FODMAP diet works in two phases.
+The Low-FODMAP diet works in two phases.
 First, you eliminate most dietary FODMAP foods for two to four weeks.
 Then you replace them with low-FODMAP alternatives.
 You monitor your symptoms for changes and then reintroduce specific FODMAPs one by one over a six- to eight-week period, according to your tolerance.
 (Your doctor or nutritionist may advise you to keep a food diary and symptom chart to help identify problem foods as well as track amounts.)
 The goal is to find which foods trigger your IBS symptoms, so you can limit or eliminate them in your diet.

-Your doctor can help you adopt a low-FODMAP diet.
 Keep in mind that everyone reacts differently to FODMAPs, and some people with IBS can consume small amounts without having symptoms.

 Image: Rimma_Bondarenko/Getty Images